LEA0317/llvm_low_precision/README.md

 ```
   utilize low precision in LLVM7

-  you can use types as belowi (unsigned int4 may be buggy).
+  you can use types as below (unsigned int4 may be buggy).
 ```

 `fixed4 = f4`